dynatraceizac/workshop/lab4/README.md

 1. Re-Run the pipeline with the order service version "2" and review console log as it runs.
 To see how the automated validation stopped the build.

-## Dashboard and Charts
+## Dashboards, Charts and Problems

-Show how can see the failure and drill into analysis and compare build 1 to 2

 1. First we can examine the error rates.